That afternoon crash isn’t a law of nature. You choose it yourself, every single day.

 - Day 21: new habit formed

-- Day 30: holy shit, is this how normal people feel?
+- Day 30: bloody hell, is this how normal people feel?

 The uncomfortable truth

 We’re addicted.
-To sugar, to quick energy, to the idea that being tired is just part of life after 35.
-But you’re not a car that needs petrol, you’re a hybrid that can also run on fat.
-You’ve just given it nothing but petrol your whole life.
+To sugar, to quick energy, to the idea that being tired is just part of life once you’re past 35.
+But you’re not a car that needs petrol, you’re a hybrid that can run on fat too.
+You’ve just been giving it nothing but petrol your entire life.

-Living glucose-conscious means understanding how your body works, and then making choices from knowledge instead of from cravings.
+Living glucose aware means understanding how your body works, and then making choices from knowledge instead of cravings.
 For the rest of your life.
 Your long, healthy, energetic life.

 Start small:

-- Tomorrow at breakfast: vegetables first, no sweet things
+- Tomorrow at breakfast: vegetables first, no sweet stuff

 - Before lunch: a glass of water with vinegar

-- After lunch: 10 minutes around the block
+- After lunch: a 10-minute walk round the block

 That’s it.
 No revolution, no extreme lifestyle change.
 Just three tiny habits that stabilise your blood sugar.

-Because that afternoon dip, that constant tiredness, that sweet craving?
-It’s not fate, not age and not a character flaw.
+Because that afternoon slump, that constant tiredness, that sugar craving?
+That’s not fate, not ageing and not a character flaw.
 It’s biochemistry.
-And biochemistry you can steer.
+And biochemistry, you can steer.

-Welcome to glucose-conscious living.
-You won’t be able to un-know it.
+Welcome to glucose conscious living.
+You won’t be able to un-know this.

 Ready for personal guidance?
-Take the GOOD. scan for tailored lifestyle tips or start straight away with the Glucose Support Pack.
+Take the GOOD. assessment for tailored lifestyle tips or start straight away with the Glucose Support Pack.

-Get in touch for questions, struggles or successes.
+Get in touch with me for questions, struggles or successes.

 P.S.
-Yes, you can do it all without supplements too.
-But why do it the hard way when it can be easy?
-Save more energy for the fun things.
+Yes, you can do all of this without supplements too.
+But why make it hard when it can be easy?
+Save your energy for the fun stuff.